noir-lang/noir-examples/noir_by_example/README.md

 - `nargo test`
 - `cargo test`

-Specific functions can be selected for testing by adding a substring of a test function name: `nargo test macro`

-To see println output
+To see output from `println`:
+- `nargo test --show-output`
+- `cargo test -- --nocapture`

+To test specific functions, a substring of its name can be added to the end.
+Eg, `nargo test macro`, to run tests who's name contains the string `macro`.

 # Adding to this repository - GOOD FIRST ISSUES